Deep-MI/fsqc/README.md

 repository into your local python package directory:

 `pip3 install --user git+https://github.com/Deep-MI/qatools-python.git@freesurfer-module-releases#egg=qatoolspython`

-Use the following code to install the package in editable mode to a location of your choice:

-`pip3 install --user --src /my/preferred/location --editable git+https://github.com/Deep-MI/qatools-python.git@freesurfer-module-releases#egg=qatoolspython`

 Use `import qatoolspython` (or sth. equivalent) to import the package within a python environment.